sdelatorrep/elixir_beacon/README.md

 If compilation and test execution are successful, a JAR file will be generated in the folder **/target** with the name **elixir-beacon-0.3.jar**

 ##Deploy the JAR
-To deploy the JAR run:
+To deploy the JAR run run the following command within the /elixir_beacon/target folder:
  ```
 java -jar elixir-beacon-0.3.jar --spring.profiles.active=dev
  ```